 Food, Preparation & Nutrition

-Written examination - 1 hour 45 minutes (50% of overall mark)
+Written Examination: 1 hour 45 minutes (50% of final grade)

-- Diet and Good Health - Recommendations, how our needs change thorough our lives, how to plan diets for people with specific dietary needs and how our lifestyle can affect our food choice.
+- Diet and Good Health: recommendations, how our needs change thorough our lives, how to plan diets for people with specific dietary needs and how our lifestyle can affect our food choice.
 We study vegetarianism, religious belief, allergies and intolerances.

-- The Science of Food – How and why changes happen to foods.
+- The Science of Food: how and why changes happen to foods.
 Why does an egg go white and stick together when you heat it?
 Why do cakes rise?
 Gels set?
 What happens when you whisk egg whites to a foam?
-Food science based learning with practical experiments.
+Food science-based learning with practical experiments.

 - Food Provenance: local, national and global.
 We study individual factors and technological developments affecting our food choice.
 This module also encompasses environmental concerns, packaging, sustainability, wastage and food security.